ArduCAM/ArduCAM_USB_Camera_Shield/RaspberryPi/Cpp/Arducam_Global_Shutter/README.md

 Note that this example only works for lastest USB2 camera shield hardware.

-This is C/C++ demo code for the AR0134 (1.2MP Global Shutter Camera)
+This is C/C++ demo code for the following cameras (but not limited to):
+- AR0134 (1.2MP Global Shutter Camera)
+- MT9V022 (0.36MP Global Shutter Camera)
+- MT9V034 (0.36MP Global Shutter Camera)

 # Install library and OpenCV Environment
 ## Downlaod and install the latest libusb